liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 From the *Templates* tab, you can perform the following actions on a template:

-*View:* displays the template.
+*View:* display the template.
 From here, you can print the template, use it to create an article, edit the template, modify the permissions on the template, or delete it.